-I am happy to say that after all of that I was able to understand the market at at least a basic level to be able to delve into the subject.
+I am happy to say that after all of that I was able to understand the market at a basic level to be able to at least delve into the subject.
 I even bought and sold some individual stocks just for fun and practice.
-I am now confident enough say that I have a better understanding of stocks and investments than I did before my quest.
+I am now confident enough to say that I have a better understanding of stocks and investments than I did before my quest.
 I’m no expert but I know enough to be able to weigh my options.

 If anyone finds anything missing, please let us know in the comments section below.
-I’ve added a few newer stuff that I found while writing up this article.
+I’ve added newer stuff that I found while writing up this article.

 Disclaimer – The links and resources below are what helped me personally understand the subject.
 I am not guaranteeing that it will do the same for you.
 I am only relaying this information to help my brothers and sisters who are in the same boat that I was in before.
 I am hoping that they will get enough out of it to at least be able to have a basic understanding of how investments, particularly stocks, work.

 Bonds are exclusively interest based and should be avoided by Muslims.
 Just indicating that here because some of the videos below delve into it.
 There will be more on this in the fatwa section.

 There are many different websites out there but following are among the more popular ones.

 Robinhood – This is a popular free trading app.
 Usually, it costs around $10 to trade in stocks.
 But this app lets you do it completely for free.
 It’s quite popular among the younger and beginner level investors.